WASasquatch/was-node-suite-comfyui/README.md

 ### A node suite for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) with many new nodes, such as image processing, text processing, and more.

-### I am looking for people who would like to share what they have come created using these nodes.
-Feel free to PR to the `/workflows/` directory.
-Only `.json` and image files, please.
+### Share workflows to the `/workflows/` directory.
+Preferably embedded PNGs with workflows, buy JSON is OK too.
+[You can use this tool to add a workflow to a PNG file easily](https://colab.research.google.com/drive/1hQMjNUdhMQ3rw1Wcm3_umvmOMeS_K4s8?usp=sharing)

 1. Current Nodes:
     - CLIPTextEncode (NSP): Parse Noodle Soup Prompts